nathanlq/book_reco/microservices/readme.md

 ### Global Variables and Environment Variables

 - **POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_HOST, POSTGRES_PORT, POSTGRES_DB, TABLE_NAME**: Database credentials and table name loaded from environment variables.
+- **MLflow Experiment**: This module logs various steps such as database updates, vector calculations, and model retraining, using MLflow to track parameters and metrics.

 ### Functions